-With it now being eight months since the 1 October shooting, survivors are reminded that they have until Oct.
+With the six-month anniversary of 1 October approaching, survivors of the shooting are reminded that they have until Oct.
 1 of this year to apply for assistance with the Nevada Victims of Crime Program.

 The Nevada Victims of Crime Program will reimburse victims of the shooting for out-of-pocket expenses resulting from the crime such as medical bills and mental health counseling not covered by insurance.
 Survivors of victims who died in the incident also are eligible to apply for assistance from the Nevada program.

 Applications for the Nevada Victims of Crime program must be submitted within one year of the date of the incident, or by Oct.
 1, 2018, in order to be eligible for assistance.